amstaldenlucas/WebApiProductCRUD/README.md

 # WebApiProductCRUD
-A project with web part  to realize crud AND API to realize the same CRUD
+A Web project with two parts.
+The first one is to perform a CRUD from API.
+The second one perform the same CRUD from web page.